LukasNeugebauer/Python_Workshop/README.md

-# Python_Workshop
+# Introduction to scientific Python for MATLAB users

-Material for Introduction to Python for MATLAB users (Workshop April 2019, UKE Hamburg)
+This repo contains the material for a workshop that is being held in the Institute for Systems Neuroscience of the University Medical Center Hamburg Eppendorf, Germany.
+The notebooks are written in a way that allows for self-study.
+If you do want to follow along on your own, just clone the repository and go through the notebooks one by one.

-Contains notebooks, scripts, cheat sheets and graphics for notebooks for the workshop to be held at Institute for Systems Neuroscience of UKE Hamburg 8th to 10th april of 2019.
+If you don't know yet how to open jupyter notebooks, Github should render them for you.
+Alternatively, you can use the notebook viewer: https://nbviewer.org/github/LukasNeugebauer/Python_Workshop/tree/master/notebooks/